-During July 2011 Strike entered into an agreement with Canadian explorer, Cuervo Resources Inc ("Cuervo"), to potentially earn up to 49.2% in Cuervo in return for Strike loaning Cuervo up to \$15m Canadian dollars ("C\$").
-These funds are to be used by Cuervo to undertake advanced exploration activities on their Peruvian iron ore concession.
+During July 2011 Strike entered into an agreement with Canadian explorer, Cuervo Resources Inc (Cuervo), to potentially earn up to 49.2% in Cuervo in return for Strike loaning Cuervo up to \$15m Canadian dollars (C\$).
+These funds are to be used by Cuervo to undertake advanced exploration activities on their Perúvian iron-ore concessions.
 The program of work to be undertaken has been agreed by both parties and is included in the terms of the financing agreement.
-Cuervo is a junior iron ore explorer with concessions in Peru that are complementary to AF's concessions in the Apurimac and Cusco regions in southern Peru.
+Cuervo is a junior iron-ore explorer with concessions in Perú that are complementary to AF's concessions in the Apurimac and Cusco regions in southern Perú.
 Cuervo's main project area, Cerro Ccopane, is 65km south of the city of Cusco and hosts four (4) zones of magnetite mineralisation being the Aurora, Orcopura, Huillque and Bob 1 prospects.